psu13/mutable-hakyll/posts/a-forced-break.md

 ### Shuffle Play

-I buy too much music from (Mosaic Records)[https://www.mosaicrecords.com].
+I buy too much music from [Mosaic Records](https://www.mosaicrecords.com).
 I have since the late 80s.
 The result is that I have a huge number of ripped tracks from various CD collections that they have put out over the years, but I have actually only listened to a fraction (maybe slightly more than half) of all the tracks.